ohmss/workshop-betterreads/README.md

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/gcp7.png?raw=true)

-- Select `Web Application` and provide a name
+- Select `Web Application` and provide it a name

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/gcp8.png?raw=true)

-- Add the URL home page *http://localhost:8080* if you work locally or the result of `gp url 8080` on gitpod.
+- Add the URL home page.
+It will the result of `gp url 8080` command on gitpod or *http://localhost:8080* if you work locally.

 **The screenshots below show `Google` authentication when the app is running on `localhost`.
 Carefully adjust the URLs accordingly to the Gitpod URL when application is running on Gitpod.**